-House Bill No. [insert bill number] aims to revise laws related to privacy violations in communications by expanding the definition of offenses.
-The bill introduces new provisions that make it illegal to obtain money or valuables from a person through electronic communication, as well as to possess and threaten to disclose real or digitally fabricated media without consent.
-Specifically, it amends Section 45-8-213 of the Montana Code Annotated (MCA) to include these new offenses and defines "digitally fabricated" as media that misrepresents an individual using technical means such as artificial intelligence.
+This bill amends Section 45-8-213 of the Montana Code Annotated to expand the definition of offenses related to violating privacy in communications.
+It introduces new provisions that criminalize the act of obtaining money or valuables from a person through electronic communication, as well as the possession and threat to disclose real or digitally fabricated media without consent.
+The bill defines "digitally fabricated" as media that misrepresents an identifiable individual using technical means, such as artificial intelligence.

-The bill also establishes penalties for violations, categorizing them based on the severity of the offense.
-A first offense under the new subsections (1)(d) or (1)(e) is classified as a misdemeanor, while subsequent offenses can escalate to felony charges with harsher penalties, including imprisonment and fines.
-Additionally, the bill clarifies that certain exceptions apply, such as for public officials performing their duties or disclosures made in the public interest.
-Overall, this legislation seeks to enhance protections against privacy violations in the digital age.
+Additionally, the bill establishes penalties for violations, categorizing them as misdemeanors or felonies depending on the nature and frequency of the offense.
+For instance, a first offense under the new provisions is classified as a misdemeanor, while subsequent offenses can lead to felony charges with harsher penalties, including imprisonment and fines.
+The bill also clarifies that certain exceptions apply, such as disclosures made in the public interest or by public officials in the course of their duties.

 HB0514_1(1): 45-8-213